 There is also the possibility of a legal name change.
 It is something that most players don't think they will have to deal with but my example may make them think twice.
 People have been harmed, robbed and burgled for much less than you think.
 The paperwork and proceedings may be worth the hassle.

-The other alternative is of course to play anonymously and turn down all the comps.
-This will probably also produce a quicker back-off but at this point I don’t care.
+The other alternative is, of course, to play anonymously and turn down all the comps.
+This will probably also produce a quicker back-off but at this point, I don’t care.
 A back-off is nothing compared to this.

 In summary, please be aware of who you are sharing yourself with.
-Have your loved ones think twice before they present private information not just anyone in a casino but those in any sort of business.
+Have your loved ones think twice before they present private information, not just anyone in a casino but those in any sort of business.
 Does a Radio Shack dealer really need to know where you live?
 Is the manager at Great Clips really going to need to give you a call about your haircut?
 Please think of me and my peril the next time you are about to pull your ID out and hand it over to the $12/hour employee on the other side of the counter.

 WRX: You make an excellent point about the danger of casino personnel learning the identity of anyone who carries a lot of cash.
 As a practical matter, it's going to be very hard to protect yourself from exposure to this, if you want to take advantage of comps.

-Unfortunately, there are many, many people who would be willing take big risks to get at your cash if they saw you flash even a couple of thousand.
+Unfortunately, there are many, many people who would be willing to take big risks to get at your cash if they saw you flash even a couple of thousand.
 And the risk taken breaking into someone's home may not be that high.
 In my city, the police basically do nothing about burglaries, and a smart burglar won't leave much evidence.
 Criminals have their networks, just like players.
 In any given casino, any one of dozens of employees with knowledge of your identity and habit of carrying cash might turn out to have relatives in your city, thousands of miles away, and then you might have a problem.
 Securing our cash and looking out for our personal safety can both be troublesome issues.

 LV Bear: Handymn wrote that he underestimated the desperation of those who hang out in casinos and those employed by casinos.

 I have often posted about not liking the constant harassment from many casinos for ID and other personal information.
 Casinos certainly are not trustworthy with your personal information.
 Just look around and see some of the lowlifes employed in casinos.
-Imagine what their families, friends and associates must be like.
+Imagine what their families, friends, and associates must be like.

 Unfortunately, to continue milking the casino beast at maximum capacity, some compromises have to be made with your personal safety.
 I personally draw the line at scanning or photocopying of ID.
 I simply refuse to allow it, except for copying ID's when a CTR is generated.
 Even then I don't believe the casino has a legal right to copy the ID; just the right to see it and write down the information as a condition of paying me.
 But I compromise in CTR situations for expediency and wanting to avoid some idiotic casino employee from generating a Suspicious Activity Report over me asserting my legal rights.

-Obviously a big error was made by your phone company.
-It would be interesting to explore if you have basis for legal action against it.
+Obviously, a big error was made by your phone company.
+It would be interesting to explore if you have a basis for legal action against it.
 A hard case to prove, of course, but it might bring public attention to the problem, and the phone company might settle to have you go away.
 I hope you'll check with your attorney about it.

 I am particularly sensitive to the cash in the house problem because of the murder of a friend years ago over cash in his house.
 But there is no way to avoid keeping a reasonable amount of cash in the house if you want to be able to move quickly to exploit unusual short-term opportunities in casinos.
 These opportunities do not always present themselves during banking hours.